 What Is Maladaptive Daydreaming?

 - Your daydreams are extremely vivid and fanciful.
 Maladaptive daydreams often feature plots and characters that provoke intense emotions.
 People may even cry or laugh while daydreaming, and the daydreamer is often a character within the storyline.
-"It's tragic, and then it's funny," Dr. Soffer-Dudek said.
+"It's tragic, and then it's funny," Dr. Soffer-Dudek says.
 "It sucks you in."

 - Your daydreams interfere with your daily life.
 People with maladaptive daydreaming typically prefer the daydream to real life.
-"You just want to daydream all day," Dr. Soffer-Dudek explained.
+"You just want to daydream all day," Dr. Soffer-Dudek explains.
 "People with maladaptive daydreaming sometimes say, 'I can just sit for five hours if you just give me the time . . .
 It's so much fun.
 It's so much easier than other things in life.'"

 Dr. Somer created a 16-item questionnaire to help doctors assess whether their patients have maladaptive daydreaming, which goes into more detail about what the daydream experience is like.